The Best Guide to Picking the Right Interop Protocols for Your Chain

 Launching Your Own Token

-Let’s say you're issuing a governance token for your new DeFi protocol.
-If your token already has liquidity across multiple chains, both Across and Stargate become viable—or you can use adapter contracts by either Hyperlane or LayerZero.
+If your token already has liquidity across multiple chains, both Across and Stargate become viable, or you can use adapter contracts by either Hyperlane or LayerZero.

 If you're starting fresh with no existing liquidity, you'd likely want to go with an issuer model.
-Both have high configurability and support for many token types at scale (LSTs, gas, LRTs, commodity, stables, RWAs).
-This leads to another decision: if you want to avoid high upfront costs, choose Hyperlane.
-If you prefer the established standard with wide adoption, go with LayerZero OFT.
+To avoid high upfront costs, choose Hyperlane.
+For the established standard with wide adoption, go with LayerZero OFT.

 Supporting Third-Party Long-Tail Assets